 Three optical paths independent of one another lead in two different directions from the Coolhousing datacentre on Vinohradská Street.
 Connectivity to the datacentre is provided by passive elements, through three geographically separated points (T-Mobile THP, DC Nagano, CEColo), thanks to which we can offer our customers complete geographical redundancy of connectivity.

-The Coolhousing datacentre has separate links available not only into the NIX.cz neutral peering node, FENIX secure network, but also into the Slovak nodes NIX.sk and SIX.
-Last but not least, it has transit connectivity available, ensured by the providers Dial Telecom and Core Backbone with full BGP tables, support for communities and blackholing.
+The Coolhousing datacentre has separate links available not only into the NIX.cz neutral exchange point, but also into FENIX secure network.
+Last but not least, it has transit connectivity available, ensured by the providers Vodafone Business and ComSource with full BGP tables, support for communities and blackholing.
 Of course, the providers of transit connectivity are divided in such a way that their services are available to all the datacentre routers and, at the time same, full redundancy is ensured.

 In January 2015, Coolhousing won the statute of a "trusted provider" when it joined the Secure Network Project, together with other major players FENIX.